 - Notify the Campus Safety Department’s Key Control Officer who the Key Control Officer is as well as the name of the individual issuing keys to others.
 The identified Key Control Officer will be responsible for maintaining a key records database as outlined below.
 See Appendix B.

 - When issuing keys to vendors, contractors, student housing residents, conference guests or to someone other than the person originally assigned, the Key Control Officer for the respective department must keep the following information in a database:

 - An inventory of keys must be completed at least once on an annual basis.
 Any discrepancies in the database (i.e. lost, stolen or broken keys) must be reported to the Key Control Officer for the Campus Safety Department.

 - A key inventory system must be maintained.
 It is recommended that the database be kept in an Excel or Access database for ease of entry and reporting.
 See Appendix B

 - The Campus Safety Department will conduct periodic audits of all department and residence hall key records to assure departments are in compliance with the Key Control Policy.

 |Serial Number||Blind Code||Last Name||First Name||Date Issued||Date Returned||Comments|

 The chart shows an example of a key database which includes a Medeco Key and a Sargent Key.
-Please Note that the Sargent Key does not have a blind code, only a serial number.
+Please note that the Sargent Key does not have a blind code, only a serial number.
 The Medeco Key has both a serial number and a blind code.
-Please Note Also Older Sargent keys (issued prior to 2006) are not stamped with a serial number.
-In those instances please note what the key is used for in the comments section.
+Please also note that older Sargent keys (issued prior to 2006) are not stamped with a serial number.
+In those instances write what the key is used for in the comments section.